 “Eye of newt, and toe of frog, Wool of bat, and tongue of dog, Adder’s fork, and blind-worm’s sting, Lizard’s leg, and howlet’s wing,– For a charm of powerful trouble, Like a hell-broth boil and bubble.” –From Macbeth (IV, i, 14-15)

-Item in creation in 3e is very abstract.
+Item creation in 3e is very abstract.
 Take a masterwork item, add gold, experience points, and time, and you end up with a magic item.
-The item creation might involve binding spirits, it might involve empowering the item with planar energy, it could simply enhance the nature of the weapon to make it better […]
+The item creation might involve binding spirits, it might involve empowering the item with planar energy, it could simply enhance the nature of the weapon to make it better at […]

 Mobility feats make it easier for a character to move around the battlefield.
 Here are the core feats, and a few more.